tomodachi94/tomodachi94/README.md

 :wave: Hey there!
 I'm a programming hobbyist who likes Python, Lua, and Nix and wants to learn Rust.

+**Nix people: want to ask me questions about the 2025 Steering Committee election?
+[Join this room.](https://matrix.to/#/%23tomodachi94-sc-2025:matrix.org) Want to see my responses to the candidate form?
+[Here it is.](https://gist.github.com/tomodachi94/185a7d3a86691ec382e85d21bbaeb13f).**

 ## What do you do in open-source?

 - I maintain the [`awesome-computercraft`](https://github.com/tomodachi94/awesome-computercraft) list.